Vice President, Quantitative Strategies - Goldman Sachs

-Antonios Tavlarakis is an associate in the quantitative strategies organization inside the asset management business of Goldman Sachs.
+Antonios Tavlarakis is an Vice President in the quantitative strategies organization inside the asset management business of Goldman Sachs.
 In this role, he is responsible for quantifying the performance of investments and finding ways to best use those analyses to make intelligent financial decisions.

 What triggered your interest in quantitative finance?